darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 ## The _input exposure range_

-Provides controls similar to the [_filmic rgb_](./filmic-rgb.md) module, allowing you to set the black and white point.
-Any channel value lower than the selected _black relative exposure_ will be clipped to 0; any above the selected _white relative exposure_ will be clipped to 1.
+This section provides controls similar to the [_filmic rgb_](./filmic-rgb.md) module, allowing you to set the black and white point.
+The selected exposure range will then be projected into [0, 1] using a logarithmic transformation, placing the mid-grey point proportionally between the selected extremes.
+Any channel value lower than the selected _black relative exposure_ will be treated as 0; any above the selected _white relative exposure_ will be clipped to 1.

+Color pickers are provided to quickly pick the black or white point (_black_ and _white relative exposure_), or both (_auto tune levels_ and the _read exposure_ button, symbolized by a camera icon).
 Due to implementation differences, the values will be similar to, but not identical with, the values _filmic rgb_ would pick.

-Color pickers are provided to quickly pick the black or white point (_black_ and _white relative exposure_), or both (_auto tune levels_).
-A safety margin can be applied via the _dynamic range scaling_ slider: contrast at the ends of the dynamic range is more easily controlled via the _toe_ and _shoulder_ controls described below.
+For the pickers, but not for the "camera" button, a safety margin can be applied via the _dynamic range scaling_ slider: contrast at the ends of the dynamic range is more easily controlled via the _toe_ and _shoulder_ controls described below.

+The _read exposure_ button does not analyse the contents of the image, like the pickers do.
+Instead, it estimates the black and white relative exposure based on the settings of the _exposure_ module.
+In case there are several instances of _exposure_, the button will read the settings from the first enabled, unmasked instance.
+If all instances are masked, the first instance will be used.
+Using the button only makes sense if the input to _AgX_ is actually influenced by the exposure module; that is, if the exposure module comes earlier in pipeline order (which is normally the case).
+This allows you to take into account any in-camera exposure compensation, in-camera highlight preservation (if supported by darktable) and manual adjustments.
+The mechanism is similar to that used by _filmic rgb_, but is not applied automatically.

 The selected exposure range will then be used as the input range of a logarithmic tone mapping operation, which then provides data that is further processed by the curve.